1024jp/multiComment-CotEditor/README.md

 	- now comment-outs/uncomments always at the line head by languages that allow line comments only at the beginning of lines (namely by Apache and Shell Script mode)
+	- now toggles to uncomment mode even if number of the selected lines is greater than `minBlockCommentLines`

 - 2012-03-01 v1.0.1
 	- bug fix
 - 2012-02-25 v1.0